CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

     Oosterhof, N.N., Connolly, A.C, & Haxby, J.V. (in preparation).
 CoSMoMVPA: multi-modal multivariate pattern analysis of neuroimaging data in Matlab / GNU Octave.
 Toolbox available from http://cosmomvpa.org.

+(We hope to publish a paper soon, and will announce this on the mailinglist when that happens).

 How fast does it run?
 -----------------------
     CoSMoMVPA_ is not a speed monster, but on our hardware (Macbook Pro early 2012) a searchlight using typical fMRI data takes one minute for simple analyses (correlation split-half), and a few minutes for more advanced analyses (classifier with cross-validation).
 The naive Bayes searchlights takes a few seconds for whole-brain fMRI per classification fold.
 Analyses on regions of interest are typically completed in seconds.